pikvm/pikvm/docs/stl/atx/index.md

-# PiKVM v3 ATX mounting brackets 3D printing
+# PiKVM v3 ATX mounting brackets for 3D printing

 A good way to mount an ATX adapter in a computer case is to place it in a PCI slot.
 Here you can get drawings of PCI brackets for 3D printing.